WilliamsPanLab/gs/Step1_SampleConstruction/README.md

 # Sample Construction

-Sample construction is the most important step!
+Sample construction is arguably the most important step.
 Here, we will be parsing participants from timepoints 1 and 2 who have complete data on our variables of interest.

 It's important to note that these measurements, even from past timepoints, can change over time in NDAR.
 Different releases have different kinds of and extents of missing data.
 This is uncommon, but can induce minor month-to-month changes in exactly which subjects have missing data when it occurs.
 Further, some measures are available from multiple instruments, with variable missingness and variable missingness over time.

-You can download the .Rmd to follow the code on your local machine, and follow the .md file online.
+The easiest way to follow this walkthrough might be to download the .Rmd to follow the code on your local machine, and follow the .md file online.

-## The steps
+## The steps - organized by "chunks" in the Rmd

 1. After loading the libraries we'll need, load in our primary measures of interest: child mental health.
 Specifically, the [Child Behavioral Checklist](https://nda.nih.gov/data_structure.html?short_name=abcd_cbcls01).
 Some objects are initialized here, and children are checked for having missing data at either timepoint.
 For maximal interpretability of analyses, children without data at one timepoint are excluded.